remmertjack/Clustering-Ball-Players-1/README.md

 and some linkage methods require a certain distance in order to be *“correct”*.
 Also, the choice of distance metric can be fairly important from a data perspective.
-Consider the case of clustering shoppers based on their past shopping history in terms of the number of goods they bought.
+Consider the case of clustering shoppers based on their past shopping history in terms of the number of each good they bought.
 If we used Euclidean distance, shoppers that did not buy a lot of items would be clustered together and shoppers that did buy a lot would be in another cluster.
 But instead, if we used a correlation-based distance metric, then shoppers with similar preferences would be grouped together.
-However, translating this into baseball hitting styles there is not much of a difference when analyzing variables based on percentages.
-If we analyzed the raw Ks or BBs, as in how many Ks or BBs has a player had in their career, then we would want to use correlation-based distance metrics but, we tend not to think about players in this way and thus control for unequal playing time.
+However, since we are anlayzing players based on their percentages to control for playing time, we do not need to use a correlation-based distance metric.
+If we analyzed the raw Ks or BBs, as in how many Ks or BBs a player had in their career, then we would want to use correlation-based distance metrics.

 Next, there are 4 main linkage methods: Complete, Single (Nearest Neighbor), Average, and Centroid.
 Complete and Average tend to produce